janelia-cellmap/pydantic-zarr/docs/index.md

 ## Design

-A Zarr group can be represented as two elements:
+A Zarr group can be schematized as two elements:

 - `attrs`: Anything JSON serializable, typically dict-like with string keys.
 - `items`: dict-like, with keys that are strings and values that are other Zarr groups, or Zarr arrays.

-A Zarr array can be represented similarly (minus the `items` property).
+A Zarr array can be schematized similarly, but without the `items` property.

+Note the use of the term "schematized": zarr arrays also represent N-dimensional array data, but `pydantic-zarr` does not treat that data as part of the "schema" of a zarr array.

 Accordingly, in `pydantic-zarr`, Zarr groups are encoded by the `GroupSpec` class with two fields: